zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 - You MAY retrieve:
   - PR review comments if helpful for understanding the change
 - You SHOULD minimize API calls by only fetching detailed metadata for PRs that appear significant based on title/prefix
-- You MUST record this data in your notebook for analysis
+- You MUST track this data for use in categorization and release notes generation

 ### 2. PR Analysis and Categorization